Forex Leverage for Beginner Traders - Calculate Forex Leverage Examples Explained

 Total= 1000 - 200

-Total= $800 you have just lost 0.2 of your account balance
+Total= $800 you have just lost 0.2 of your forex trading account balance

-It's therefore better to use less leverage to minimize risks involved.
-The higher the leverage used the greater the risks.
-This is one of Forex leverage rules not to trade with more than 5:1 leverage.
+It is therefore better to use less forex leverage so as to minimize the risks involved.
+The higher the forex leverage used the higher the risk.
+This is one of the Forex leverage rules not to trade with more than 5:1 forex trading leverage.

-In Forex leverage rules: It is always advisable to stay below 10:1 which is still high, most professional money managers use 2:1 meaning they trade only two lots for every $100,000 in their account.
+In Forex leverage rules: It is always advisable to stay below 10:1 which is still high, most professional money managers use 2:1 meaning they trade only 2 lots for every $100,000 in their trading account.

 How to Change Leverage on MT4

-How to Change Leverage on MT4 - To change leverage that you're using on your MT4 platform you'll have to go to your Secure My Account area on your broker website, sign in to this My Account Area & after login in navigate to the change leverage ratio for your MT4 account - then select new leverage that you as a trader want for your account and then confirm the new leverage option and your leverage ratio will be changed to the new leverage option that you have just selected.
+How to Change Leverage on MT4 - To change leverage that you're using on your MT4 platform you will have to go to your Secure My Account area on your forex broker website, sign in to this My Account Area & after login in navigate to the change leverage option for your MT4 forex trading account - then select new leverage that you want for your forex account & then confirm the new leverage option & your leverage will be changed to the new leverage option that you have just selected.